Ozon3Org/Ozon3/README.md

 pip install ozon3
 ```

+You can find more information on the PyPI page for Ozone [here](https://pypi.org/project/ozon3/).

 ## Getting your API token :atom:

 To use Ozone, you must first request and get a your own unique API token 🎫.
 This is required to access for the underlying API to work 👮🏼‍♂️.